LlmKira/contributor/README.md

 [中文README](README_CN.md)

+> [WARNING]
+> Our App is very unstable, so we maybe truncate user data.
+Please be careful when using it.

 ✨ Welcome to the Contributor GitHub App! ✨

 In a nutshell, to better manage projects, we need an enhanced Issue management tool.
 This is why I created this project.